TODAY'S TOPIC:

 would I find the time to write about 20 topics which had seemed

-important months ago, but which would require much more research
+important months ago, but which needed much more research and

-and effort?
+effort?
 Why had I never finished those essays?
-That was
+That was when I

-when I remembered my English professor's wisdom: it is easier for
+remembered my English professor's wisdom: it is easier for a writer

-a writer to subtract than to add.
-It would require tremendous
+to subtract than to add.
+It would require tremendous exertion to

-exertion to complete the research and writing for 20 essays.
-I
+complete the research and writing for 20 essays.
+I deleted

 Strangely, I felt

-a sense of calm when my To Do File became my new and invisible
+a sense of calm when my To Do File crumbled into a Trash File.
+The

 Until we meet